Unusual Things to Do in the Algarve, Portugal, 2025

 For an adrenaline rush like no other, and the bonus of the best views in town, try a Tandem Skydive with Skydive Algarve.
 After a briefing and instructions on the ground at Portimão aerodrome, it's time to take to the skies.
 As the plane climbs higher the views of Alvor beach and bay, the river estuary and Monchique hills are simply stunning.
 Then, strapped to the instructor, leap into the blue, freefalling and then, whoosh, float back to earth.
 Tandem jumps with beach landings on Alvor beach are now available!

-Find out more about the rock salt mine tour
+Find out more about the Olive Factory Tours & Tasting

 Dinosaur footprints